-It also helps you avoid problems with having multiple versions of the same document.
-GDS, MoJ and many other departments use Google Drive for collaboration.
+It also helps you avoid having multiple versions of the same document.
+GDS, MoJ and many other departments use Google Drive.

 Managing your backlog

-This is helpful to record further detail behind backlog items (eg draft designs), or to link to discussions on collaboration tools (eg Confluence).
+Online boards allow you to record further detail behind backlog items (like draft designs) and to link to discussions on collaboration tools.

 Teams at GDS use Trello, which is also used for the publicly available GOV.UK roadmap.
 HMRC, Home Office and MoJ use JIRA.